franciscojavierarceo/ruby-webpage/_posts/2016-07-23-Bayesian-Deep-Learning.md

 Back to my main point in writing this: what I did with the tutorial.

-Their example shows a neat graph of the learned posterior distribution of the means of the weights of a 2-hidden layer neural network at iteration 0 and iteration 1000, which is really cool.
+Their example shows a neat graph of the learned posterior predictive distribution of the of a 2-hidden layer neural network at iteration 0 and iteration 1000, which is really cool.
 I thought it'd be cool to add two things: (1) a look at the Variational objective function and (2) a dynamic, full view of the posterior as a function of the iterations.
 It's always interesting to see how parameters behave as ML models begin to learn the appropriate functions, so I thought this exercise would be fun (I also love the excuse to make a gif whenever I can).

 ![](/assets/images/vof_bnn.jpeg)

 Above is a look at the variational objective function, it sucks at first (to be excpected) but seems to converge pretty quickly!

-Now here's a look at the posterior means of each learned neuron/weight.
+Now here's a look at the posterior predictive learned during training.
 Pretty neat huh?
 ![Whoaaa a gif](/assets/images/movie_bayesian_nn.gif)

 That's all for now, next I want to try this model out on MNIST and see how it performs, which I think will be a fun exercise.